mvolkert/EXIFnaming/README.md

 ## Usage:
 It is designed to be used via ipython.
 You do need at least basic knowlege about python.
-The different functions can either be used via the toplevel module or via the subscriptes.
+The different functions can either be used via the toplevel module or via the submodules.

 ## Naming Conventions: